ashutoshmjain/gita/src/thought.md

 ---

-The language (syntax and symbols), the tools to scribe, and the scope of `Mahabharata` augmented each other - a three-way complementarity that benefited and built on each other.
-Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
+The language (syntax and symbols), the tools to scribe (palm leaves, reed pens and ink), and the scope of `Mahabharata` augmented each other - a three-way complementarity that benefited and built on each other.
+Thousands of years later, opportunity arose again , Mark Twain claimed first ever typewritten manuscript - Adventures of Tom Sawyer.
 But he fell short on inventing his own language!
 Tom Sawyer was written in English - a masterpiece of American literature and the best-selling of Twain's works nevertheless.

+There are many other examples where artifacts shine because of dualities they resolve, but it is hard to find a three-way manifestation that creates its own universe - a new abstracted layer.
+I looked at many path breaking discoveries but nothing really qualified.
 In nutshell, the phenomenon repeated only once since `Mahabharata`, though in a vastly different context.
 This time to introduce humanity with digital word.
 Need I say it too changed the world :

 <div style="padding-left:40px;font-size:0.9em;">

 > "C" programming language and modern keyboards [^c] came into shape alongside Unix - the first fully portable operating system - a three-way complementarity.
 Before Unix, software and hardware were developed for each other.
-Unix is the only operating system that has been ported to almost every hardware architecture - from mainframes to smartphones.
-In a way, it is incarnation of an independent digital artifact that broke the dependence on a specific physical hardware - truly digital infrastructure.
+Unix is the only operating system that has been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
+Another vantage is to think, it is incarnation of an independent digital artifact that broke the dependence on a specific physical hardware.
+Birth of a truly digital infrastructure layer - a user or a developer is assured of same set of utilities and controls no matter what underlying physical circuitry.

 Just as software transformed every aspect of modern life - and is now redefining  the foundation of value exchange; the written word rewired then existing social, political and fiscal fabric.
 First multilateral [^multi] economic system emerged atop "one on one" barter.
 Power structures reconfigured themselves.
 Kingdoms had to capitulate to figure out new methods of taxation.